 Non Creamy Turkey and Wild Rice Soup with Vegetables

-If there’s a good thing about feeling like this, it’s that I slow down a bit and mull things over.
+If there is anything good about feeling like this, it’s that I slow down a bit and mull things over.
 And this has been a good time to do that considering I spent November writing about something other than food.
 I believe I mentioned it might be time to focus my energy on something else (instead of ten things all at once which is more the case with me) and on the suggestion of a friend, decided to participate in National Novel Writing Month.
-The goal of this event is to take time to write for writing’s sake — to perhaps slam out that novel you always thought you might write if only you had time.
+The goal of this event is to take time to write for writing’s sake–to perhaps slam out that novel you always thought you might write if only you had time.

 I started a story once many years ago, and can’t remember exactly what got me away from writing it.
 A change in my job, perhaps?
 I’ve even lost the nearly 100 pages of writing I ‘d accomplished and have wondered how the woman whose story I was telling feels about being stuck where ever she is with no one to ease her way to a resolution of her dilemma.
 Poor thing.

 But this November, I was able to get a good start on something new, writing slightly more than 50,000 words in 30 days.
 That’s about 225 pages based on your old English teacher’s expectations of 200-ish double-spaced typed pages in 12 point font.
 I feel very good about that accomplishment but even more so about a few more things I wasn’t sure of when I started to write.

 - Yes, I can write fiction.
 I’m more comfortable writing personal narrative, or essays–creative non-fiction.
 Fiction has always seemed frightening.
 But I did it.
 And I like the story I’m writing.
 It’s good to know I’m wondering whether others will like it as well since that’s the entire point of my writing it, correct?